metallb/metallb/website/content/concepts/maturity.md

 was never an official Google project.
 The project doesn't have any form of corporate sponsorship.

-The majority of code changes, as well as the overall direction of the project, is a personal endeavor of [one person](https://www.dave.tf), working on MetalLB in their spare time as motivation allows.
+MetalLB was created by [one person](https://www.dave.tf), working on MetalLB in their spare time as motivation allows.
+The original author has now been empowering a [team of maintainers]({{% relref "community/_index.md"
+%}}#contributing) to assist with moving the project forward.

-This means that, currently, support and new feature development is mostly at the mercy of one person's availability and resources.
-You should set your expectations appropriately.
+Most support and new feature development is at the mercy of the availability of this small group, so you should set your expectations accordingly.

 If you would like to help improve this balance, [contributions]({{% relref "community/_index.md" %}}#contributing) are very welcome!
 In addition to code